Safeya-Yasien/e-commerce-mern-app/README.md

 ### test if cloudinary is working by console.log(cloudinary.config()) using cloudinary url

 # admin

+### enhance shape of formData in "ProductForm" instead of write each line of formData

 ### There is a problem in responsive in main layout